YasirHasn9/relationalDatabases-node/note.md

 update tableName set columnName = newValue where idOfRaw = number of something

 to read and retrieve the data
-select columnName or * as whole form tableName
+select columnName or \* as whole form tableName

 to get a specific raw using id column of whatever

 select columnName from tableName where the rawID or rawName = "something"

 we have options to select data in descending manners and also limit the number of the raws that we want to get.

-select * from tableName
+select \* from tableName
 order by columnName desc or asc limit numberOfRaws

 we can also use a logical request using and and or

-select * from tableName
+select \* from tableName
 where columnName = "something" and anotherColumnName = "somethingElse"

+add a new raw for the database using a quey command INSERT

+insert into tableName (columnsNames) value (the value of each column)